 Following are the important objectives of food preservation:

 - To minimise food spoilage and food poisoning.

 Food Preservation Methods

-Food preservation started long back, from ancient times.
-Cooling, freezing, fermentation, sun-drying, etc., are few age-old food technologies.
-As the time passed, food technology developed modern methods of food preservation.
-They used chemicals and other natural substances for preservation.
-These substances are called preservatives.
-Some of the methods of preservation are as follows:
+Food preservation started long back in ancient times.
+Cooling, freezing, fermentation, sun-drying, etc., are few age-old food preservation techniques.
+With the advent of technology, modern methods of food preservation were developed.
+Chemicals and other natural substances were used for preservation.
+These substances are known as preservatives.
+Let us discuss some of the methods of preservation in detail.

-Sugar is another common preservative that is used very commonly in sweet food items, like jams and jellies.
-Sugar is good at absorbing moisture.
+Sugar is another common preservative used in jams and jellies.
+Sugar is a good moisture absorbent.
 By reducing moisture content, it restrains the microbial growth.